Casinos in Iowa

 Playing poker in any one of the casinos in Iowa is welcomed, though that is about as far as the law extends.
 As with all other forms of gambling in Iowa, it may only take place in a licensed venue.
 This means that any type of online poker, social gathering or bar-run poker games or tournaments are also not allowed, though there are some provisions that allow the game to be played for fun.
 Basically, as long as the person who hosts the game doesn’t make a profit, its okay.

-The Iowa lottery has been running since 1985 as a state funding initiative, using the profits to fund local improvements, invest in research and support Iowa veterans.
+The lottery in Iowa has been running since 1985 as a state funding initiative, using the profits to fund local improvements, invest in research and support Iowa veterans.
 It started with scratch cards, and has since also added state and national lottery options to its repertoire.
 All tickets must be bought in person at retailers, as no mail or internet tickets can be purchased.
+For further details, check our comprehensive review of the Iowa lottery.

 History of Gambling in Iowa